charonic/physicalcomputing/Midterm/MidTerm Fortune Telling Stick.md

 Seems like the switch() is an array?
 I'm not quite sure why it's displayed like this.

+# The Box:
+Making a new box was fine once I found a big ol' headphones box with accompanying styrofoam, just required some constant cutting of the foam.

 # Surprises
     I had started the project determined to make it work with limited space, so I didn't even consider using the potentiometer.
 30 minutes later of frustrated reading I realized that the screen contrast was waaaaay too high.
 So the code functioned, the wiring was fine, it just didn't display.
 Always read why people added components kids.

 # To the future!
-    Getting a wider/longer LCD would be nice, 32 characters split between two rows is pretty inelegant.
+    Getting a wider/longer LCD would be nice, 32 characters split between two rows is pretty inelegant. setting a base contrast so that i don't need a potentiometer if possible Working with extended wire so I can keep the tilt-o-meter inside teh box so you can actually just shake the box.
-    Finding a better box would be solid, also working with longer wiring or better adhesive's is a must, soldering solves the former, resources the latter.
+        That being said: find a way to make it so the tilt-o-meter will register a change once and then freeze.

-    Here's a link to the video: https://youtu.be/3BSpNflJNSc
+ Here's the link to the completeo box: https://youtu.be/Isddt8jWkn4 Here's a link to the video before I found a box: https://youtu.be/3BSpNflJNSc of the first one